-The thousands of travellers who visit London each year all have different interests, are from different places and widely vary in age, but they all seem to want one thing: the perfect view of the city.
+The thousands of travelers who visit London each year all have different interests, are from different places and widely vary in age, but they all seem to want one thing: the perfect view of the city.
 For your picture-perfect viewpoint, check out these top tips on getting the best look at London you can:

 Don’t write off The Shard or the London Eye merely as tourist attractions – their views really can’t be beaten.